 You may also come across Washington University BLAST (WU-BLAST), and its successor, Advanced Biocomputing BLAST (AB-BLAST, released in 2009, not free/open source).
-These packages include the command line tools wu-blastall and ab-blastall.
+These packages include the command line tools wu-blastall and ab-blastall, which mimicked blastall from the NCBI "legacy" BLAST suite.
 Biopython does not currently provide wrappers for calling these tools, but should be able to parse any NCBI compatible output from them.